|Position:||Housing Specialist |

 If hired, I agree to abide by all of Safe Horizon’s rules and regulations, and understand that, if employed, my employment may be terminated with or without cause, and with or without notice, at any time, at the option of either the company or me.
 I further understand that no representation, whether oral or written by any representative or agent of the organization, at any time, constitutes a contract of employment

-All prospective job candidates must meet screening requirements, which includes a background check, finger printing and State Central Registry clearance.
+All prospective job candidates must meet screening requirements, which includes a background check.